Monsters-RPG-game/.github/profile/README.md

-# Monsters RPG game
+# Monsters game servers
-Welcome to the RPG Backend Organization!
+Welcome to the Monsters Backend Organization

 ## 1. Overview
-Our organization is dedicated to providing robust, scalable, and open-source backend solutions for RPGs.
+Our organization is dedicated to providing robust, scalable, and open-source backend solutions for mobile games.
 We leverage Service-Oriented Architecture (SOA) principles and Node.js technology to empower game developers with flexible and efficient backend systems.
 Most of our projects are still WIP.

 ## 2. Features
 - SOA Architecture: Our backend is designed using Service-Oriented Architecture, promoting modularity, scalability, and maintainability.